-Designing Your Learning Environment for Mobile Members
+Designing Your Learning Environment for Mobile Workers

 When we design environments specifically for highly mobile learners, we want to think about the ways they normally access new information as well as what their expectations are for interactivity.
-We want to think about travel patterns – domestic and international.

 Finally, as we look at devices and ancillary apps, we should consider the entire learning ecosystem that will shape the environment we’re designing.

-Remember these three points for creating a successful elearning strategy:
+Remember these three points for creating a successful eLearning strategy: